DMM TOC > 500 Additional Mailing Services|

-The correct amount of postage must be affixed to each piece.
-Exception: Priority Mail Express paid with a corporate account, Priority Mail or Standard Post with a merchandise return service permit label (505.3.0), and manifest mailings approved by Business Mailer Support (BMS) do not need to have postage affixed.
+The correct amount of postage must be affixed to each piece except for a Priority Mail Express label paid with a corporate account, items with a merchandise return service or Parcel Return Service permit label (under 505) affixed, and manifest mailings paid by permit imprint indicia approved by Business Mailer Support (BMS).

 b.
 An on-call Pickup on Demand that is canceled before the USPS employee is dispatched for the pickup.

 c.
 A package pickup that occurs as part of a regularly scheduled delivery or collection stop.